-For the year ended 30 September 2013
+For the year ended 30 September 2014

-ANZ New Zealand (Int'l) Limited ("the Company") is incorporated in New Zealand under the Companies Act 1993.
-Its registered office is, from 22 November 2013, Ground Floor, ANZ Centre, 23-29 Albert Street, Auckland, 1010, New Zealand.
-The ultimate parent company is Australia and New Zealand Banking Group Limited ("the Ultimate Parent").
-The Company changed its name from ANZ National (Int'l) Limited on 29 October 2012.
+ANZ New Zealand (Int'l) Limited (the Company) is incorporated in New Zealand under the Companies Act 1993.
+Its registered office is, Ground Floor, ANZ Centre, 23-29 Albert Street, Auckland, 1010, New Zealand.
+The ultimate parent company is Australia and New Zealand Banking Group Limited (the Ultimate Parent).